JoshuaLamusga/CA-Sim/README.md

 - Setting changes should update with open simulation windows, or main window should be disabled while a simulation is open.
 - Settings that don't make sense with a given automata type should be disabled, such as columns in a 1-D simmulation.
 - If the main window is closed, child windows should be closed as well.
-- Implement saving and loading rules as text, and saving/loading the list of cell states for an automaton.
-- Keep temporal lists of cell values (perhaps by making the current value the most recent value in a list).
-- Implement a Von Neumann neighborhood and Moore neighborhoods > 1.
-- Make it possible to implement WireWorld, Immigration Game / Rainbow Game of Life, and Cyclic automata
-- Allow the starting direction of ants to be set and have more ants that turn diagonals.
-- Implement Patterson's Worms.